Chert: Bedded chert

 The skeletons of these organisms are composed of opal-A, an amorphous form of silica, lacking long-range crystal structure.
 This is gradually transformed to opal-CT, a microcrystalline form of silica composed mostly of bladed crystals of cristobalite and tridymite.
 Much opal-CT takes the form of lepispheres, which are clusters of bladed crystals about 10 microns in diameter.
 Opal-CT in turn transforms to microquartz.
 In deep ocean water, the transition to opal-CT occurs at a temperature of about 45 C while the transition to microquartz occurs at a temperature of about 80 C. However, the transition temperature varies considerably, and the transition is hastened by the presence of magnesium hydroxide, which provides a nucleus for the recrystallization.
 Megaquartz forms at elevated temperatures typical of metamorphism.

 There is evidence that the variety of chert called porcelainite, which is characterized by a high content of opal-CT, recrystallizes at very shallow depths.
-The Caballos Novaculite of Texas also shows signs of very shallow water deposition, including shallow water sedimentary structures and evaporite pseudomorphs, which are casts of crystals of soluble minerals that could only have formed in near-surface conditions.
+The Caballos Novaculite of Texas also shows signs of very shallow water deposition, including shallow water sedimentary structures and evaporite pseudomorphs, which are casts of crystals of soluble minerals that could have formed only in near-surface conditions.
 This novaculate appears to have formed by replacement of carbonate fecal pellets by chert.